-R. Affordable Housing
+Affordable Housing

-R.(1) A cumulative assessment of the affordable housing needs of Phases I, II, III of the University Lakes DRI and Phase I of Lakewood Ranch Corporate Park (Combined Projects) has been previously performed as required by the 380 Review Agreement.
+R.(1) A cumulative assessment of the affordable housing needs of Phases I, II, III of the University Lakes DRI and Phase I of Lakewood Ranch Corporate Park has been previously performed .
 This assessment utilized the 2000 US Census as its source for rental vacancy data.
-This assessment was accepted by all reviewing agencies and determined no potential unmet need for affordable housing and a
+This assessment was accepted by all reviewing agencies and determined no potential unmet need for affordable housing and a potential surplus of 390 affordable units.
+This analysis utilized the East Central Florida Regional Planning Council's (ECFRPC) "Housing Demand, Supply and Need Methodology for Assessing the Affordable Housing Impact of Developments of Regional Impact", April 1996.

-- potential surplus of 390 affordable units.
-This analysis utilized the East Central Florida Regional Planning Council's (ECFRPC) "Housing Demand, Supply and Need Methodology for Assessing the Affordable Housing Impact of Developments of Regional Impact", April 1996. - R.(2) The Developer shall provide, within 10 miles of the project boundary, a number of residential units equal to 10% of the total number of residential units constructed in University Lakes, Phase IV, that qualify as workforce housing as defined in the Manatee County Land Development Code.
-These units shall be referred to as Worker Housing Units (WHUs).
-The developer intends, but is not required, to locate the WHUs within the Lakewood Centre DRI.
-The workforce housing required herein is generally designed to provide housing for essential workers such as local government employees, quasi-governmental employees, and private sector employees.
-Notwithstanding the provisions of the DRI, any payment in lieu of proposal will require an amendment to this Stipulation. - R.(3) Income limits and maximum home sale prices shall correspond to values as provided in the Manatee County Maximum Income Limits Table.
+- R.(2) The Developer shall provide, within 10 miles of the project boundary, a number of residential units equal to 10% of the total number of residential units constructed in University Lakes, Phase IV, that qualify as workforce housing at a price as determined pursuant to the parameters as set forth in the definition contained within the Manatee County Land Development Code or at a rental rate as set forth in Stipulation R(4) below.
+The developer intends, but is not required, to locate the units within the Lakewood Centre DRI.
+The workforce housing required herein is generally designed to provide housing for essential workers such as local government employees, quasi-governmental employees, and private sector employees. - R.(3) Maximum home sale prices shall correspond to values as provided in the Manatee County Maximum Income Limits Table.
 These limits are updated periodically by Manatee County and shall be utilized accordingly.
-The sale price and income limits in effect at the time a contract for purchase of a WHU is executed shall apply. - R(4) Prior to the first Final Site Plan the Developer shall establish the provisions for the sale of the WHUs through a Land Use Restriction Agreement in form and substance acceptable to and approved by the Board of County Commissioners, which shall at a minimum include provisions to assure that the units remain available after the initial sale to qualified purchasers for a period mutually agreeable to the County and Developer. - R.(5) The Developer shall include in its annual report data showing the number and sale prices of WHUs sold within the development during the reporting period.
-The annual report shall also include the current Manatee County Maximum Income Limits Table.
-Only those units that have a sale price equal to or less than the maximum allowable home sales price, as provided in R.(3), shall be counted toward the required mitigation. - R.(6) With each annual report, the overall ratio of WHU units provided to the number of residential units constructed in University Lakes, Phase IV, shall be determined.
+The maximum sale price in effect at the time of sale of a workforce housing unit is executed shall apply. - R.(4) Maximum rental rates shall correspond to values as provided for in the Fair Market Rent Documentation System.
+These rates are updated periodically by Manatee County and shall be utilized accordingly.
+The rental rate in effect at the time a unit is constructed and available for lease shall apply. - R.(5) The Developer shall include in its biennial report data showing the number and sale prices of workforce housing units sold and the number and rental rate of qualifying rental units constructed during the reporting period.
+The biennial report shall also include the current Manatee County Maximum Income Limits Table and the current Fair Market Rent Documentation System.
+Only those units that have a sale price equal to or less than the maximum allowable home sales price or a rental rate equal to or less than the maximum allowable rental rate, as provided in R.(3) and R(4), shall be counted toward the required mitigation. - R.(6) With each biennial report, the overall ratio of workforce units provided to the number of residential units constructed in University Lakes, Phase IV, shall be determined.